Constrained Adversarial Learning for Automated Software Testing: a literature review: Conclusions

 In the future, the use of adversarial machine learning methods and other artificial intelligence techniques to enhance software development and testing should be further explored.
 For instance, to perform white-box unit testing, natural language processing could be leveraged to analyze the code and extract its constraints to quickly adapt the adversarial attack methods for the relevant test cases and improve computer code coverage in a more efficient way.
 From a black-box perspective, it may be harder to have a fully accurate code coverage analysis, but fuzzy logic could be combined with adversarial reinforcement learning as an API behaviour learning technique to generate faulty test input according to the characteristics of different APIs, providing more adaptive software testing tools.

-\paragraph{Author Contributions}
+\paragraph{\textbf{Author Contributions}}

-Conceptualization, J.V. and I.P.; methodology, J.V., T.D. and T.F.; validation, E.M. and I.P.; investigation, J.V., T.D. and T.F.; writing, J.V., T.D. and T.F.; supervision, I.P.; project administration, I.P.; funding acquisition, I.P.
+Conceptualization, J.V. and I.P.; methodology, J.V., T.D. and T.F.; validation, E.M. and I.P.; investigation, J.V., T.D. and T.F.; writing, J.V., T.D. and T.F.; supervision, E.M.; project administration, I.P.; funding acquisition, I.P.
 All authors have read and agreed to the published version of the manuscript.

-\paragraph{Funding}

-The present work was partially supported by the Norte Portugal Regional Operational Programme (NORTE 2020), under the PORTUGAL 2020 Partnership Agreement, through the European Regional Development Fund (ERDF), within project "Cybers SeC IP" (NORTE-01-0145-FEDER-000044).
-This work has also received funding from UIDB/00760/2020.
+\paragraph{\textbf{Funding}}